RichardLitt/ships-log/README.md

 ## Contribute

-This is mainly for me.
-Please open an issue if you want to contribute, first, as I am unlikely to merge if I disagree with a change.
+Please do!
+Open an issue if you want to contribute something.

 ## License